Standing-Storm/MindOverMatter/README.md

 This mod adds (currently) seven separate psionic power paths to Cataclysm, including:

 1) Biokinesis - Control of the body.
 Biokinetics can become stronger and faster than an ordinary human, and even
-2) Clairisentience - Extending the senses beyond the body.
+2) Clairsentience - Extending the senses beyond the body.
 3) Pyrokinesis - Manipulating fire and heat.
 4) Telekinesis - Moving objects at a distance.
 5) Telepathy - Control of the mind.